cappedapollo/cappedapollo/README.md

 <!---
 cappedapollo/cappedapollo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+You can click the Preview link to take a look at your changes. - Testing: Jest, Cypress, Enzyme, Mocha
 --->